Transactions

 In the Midaz Console, you can view charts that provide an overview of important Ledger metrics.
 There are three main types of graphs:

-3. Top Instruments: The total amount allocated in accounts to the ledger instruments.
+Top Assets: The total amount allocated in accounts to the ledger assets.

 Refer to the Charts API page for more information.